jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Key components of these machines include the light source (UV, EUV, or electron beam), photomasks/reticles for patterning, and wafer stages to hold and precisely position the silicon wafer during exposure.

-These lithography machines enable the production of smaller, faster, and more efficient chips by allowing very fine, high-density transistor layouts.
+These lithography machines enable the production of smaller, faster, and more efficient microchips by allowing very fine, high-density transistor layouts.
 They are fundamental in pushing forward electronic device performance, supporting AI, IoT, and other advanced technologies by fabricating complex semiconductor devices.

 In essence, semiconductor lithography equipment is the cornerstone technology that drives the creation of the micro-scale electrical patterns necessary to build integrated circuits powering modern electronics.